Nowadays, there is an abundant variety of materials you can choose to install on a your new-construction roof or retrofit project.

 This reduces your energy expenditures during the season of high temperatures.
 A PVC roofing membrane like IB roof can be properly recycled at the end of its rather long service life.

 Wood Shingles and Cedar Shakes – Moderate to expensive in cost (Comparable to the cost of metal roofing) – Lasts 15 to 30 years – Minimum roof slope required: 3 in 12 for shingles, and 4 in 12 for cedar shakes.
 Offers attractive rustic appearance, and acts as a natural insulator.
 Limitations: Highly flammable unless specially treated; shingles must be laid over open planks, or spaced battens.

 Slate – Expensive – lasts 50 to 100 years – minimum roof slope required: 4 in 12.
 Offers a highly attractive and traditional appearance, fire resistant.
 Limitations: Heavy; brittle; requires sturdy roof support; tricky installation that requires special tools; needs regular replacement of damaged pieces; difficult and expensive to repair.

 Below you can see a standing seam roof, made from aluminum sheet metal roofing panels.
 This this roof was installed near Boston, Massachusetts.
 You can also see that standing seam roof has a rail snow guard system, to stop the snow from sliding down the roof.
-Standing seam roof is coated with special coating that sheds snow and ice, which is especially useful in northern Massachusetts, and New Hampshire where there is significant accumulation of snow.
+High-end standing seam metal roofing panels are coated with special coating that helps shed snow and ice, which is especially useful in northern Massachusetts, and New Hampshire where there is significant accumulation of snow.
 Standing seam roof can last a lift time of the building and help prevent ice dams on your roof.

 Corrugated Metal Roof on a Residence